You are browsing documentation for an outdated version. See the

 Kong Gateway delivers fast performance through caching.
 The Proxy Caching plugin provides this fast performance using a reverse proxy cache implementation.
 It caches response entities based on the request method, configurable response code, content type, and can cache per Consumer or per API.

 Cache entities are stored for a configurable period of time.
-When the timeout is reached, Kong Gateway forwards the request to the Upstream, caches the result and responds from cache until the timeout.
+When the timeout is reached, the gateway forwards the request to the Upstream, caches the result and responds from cache until the timeout.
 The plugin can store cached data in memory, or for improved performance, in Redis.

 Why use Proxy Caching?